sladkovm/sladkovm.github.io/_posts/2017-08-07-Using-Machine-Learning-To-Separate-Workouts-From-Commutes.markdown

 We have about 10,000 activities from *Brussels*, 1000 of which are labeled as *commute* and 500 are considered by us to be *workouts*.
 We use this labeled set of activities for training a classifier model.

-The trained model allows us to assign a label to the rest of 8000 activities on the map.
+The trained model allows us to assign labels to the rest of 8000 activities on the map.

 Accuracy of our classifier is higher than 85%.
 The visual representation of our 200 rides validation set is shown below.
 The results are well in line with what intuition would predict - the short and slow rides are *commutes*, the long and fast rides are *workouts*.
 The only role of the *machine learning* here is to find the quantitative boundary.